developer-onizuka/ConfusionMatrix/README.md

 | Actually Fraud | **TP** (True Positive) | **FN** (False Nagative) |
 | Actually Not Fraud | **FP** (False Positive) | **TN** (True Nagative) |

 Recall focuses on how good the model is at finding all the positives.
-Recall is also called true positive rate and answers the question “**Out of all the data points that should be predicted as true, how many did we correctly predict as true?**”
+Recall is also called true positive rate and answers the question “**Out of all the data points that should be predicted as true, how many did we correctly predict as true?**” <br>
+Recall can be calculated with **sklearn.metrics.recall_score()** in scikit-learn.
 ```
 Recall = TP / (TP + FN)
 ```